blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- And that all who are born are sinners destined to hell
 	- Only his grace can save you

+- Romans 1:18-32
+	- No excuse, they are all liars

 - Quran